 As of July 1, 2008, the Authority entered into a basis swap agreement in the notional amount of \$1.375 billion (the "Basis Swap Agreement") with an amortization schedule matching certain maturities of the Authority's outstanding power revenue and power revenue refunding bonds from 2027 to 2037.
-Under the terms of a master swap agreement, the Authority receives from Goldman Sachs Capital Markets (an affiliate of Goldman, Sachs & Co.) quarterly payments, commencing on October 1, 2008, equal to a floating amount applied to said notional amount at a rate equal to 62% of the 3-month London Inter-Bank Offering Rate ("LIBOR") index reset each week plus 29 basis points (hundredths of a percent) and a fixed rate payment of 0.4669% per annum (the "basis annuity"), quarterly for the term of swap in return for quarterly payments by the Authority on such notional amount at a rate based on the Securities Industry and Financial Markets Association ("SIFMA") municipal swap index.
-The terms of the master swap agreement also require the Authority to post collateral (in cash or securities) in the event the fair value of the swap is negative and exceeds a threshold amount, which during fiscal year 2009 was \$50 million.
+Under the terms of a master swap agreement, the Authority receives from Goldman Sachs Bank USA (as successor to Goldman Sachs Capital Markets, an affiliate of Goldman, Sachs & Co.) quarterly payments, commencing on October 1, 2008, equal to a floating amount applied to said notional amount at a rate equal to 62% of the 3-month London Inter-Bank Offering Rate ("LIBOR") index reset each week plus 29 basis points (hundredths of a percent) and a fixed rate payment of 0.4669% per annum (the "basis annuity"), quarterly for the term of the swap in return for quarterly payments by the Authority on such notional amount at a rate based on the Securities Industry and Financial Markets Association ("SIFMA") municipal swap index.
+The terms of the master swap agreement also require the Authority to post collateral (in cash or securities) in the event the fair value of the swap is negative and exceeds a threshold amount of \$50 million.
 Recently, Goldman Sachs Capital Markets transferred the Basis Swap Agreement to its affiliate, Goldman Sachs Bank U.S.A.

 This basis swap provides the Authority the cash flow benefit of the basis annuity in exchange for the Authority taking tax and other basis risks tied to the change in the relationship between LIBOR and the SIFMA municipal swap index.
-Pursuant to the Trust Agreement, regularly scheduled payments to the counterparty by the Authority under the Basis Swap Agreement are on a parity with the principal and interest payments on the Power Revenue Bonds, including the Bonds, and the payments relating to the termination or other fees, expenses, indemnification or other obligations to the counterparty under such agreement are subordinate to the Power Revenue Bonds, including the Bonds.
+Pursuant to the Trust Agreement, regularly scheduled payments to the counterparty by the Authority and payments relating to the termination or other fees, expenses, indemnification or other obligations to the counterparty under the Basis Swap Agreement are subordinate to the Power Revenue Bonds, including the Bonds.

-During fiscal year 2009, the Authority received \$7.9 million from the counterparty to the basis swap.
-Since inception, the Authority has had an average collateral posting requirement of approximately \$12.8 million and a maximum collateral posting requirement of \$108.3 million in November 2008.
-The Authority has not posted collateral in connection with the Basis Swap Agreement since July 2009.
-As of February 28, 2010, the Authority had received cumulative net payments of \$12.5 million and the basis swap had a negative fair value to the Authority of \$26.7 million, which is below the collateral posting requirement of \$50 million.
+During fiscal years 2009 and 2010, the Authority received \$7.9 million and \$9.5 million, respectively, from the counterparty to the basis swap, net of the Authority's payments to the counterparty.
+For the first five months of fiscal year 2011, the Authority has accrued a net receivable of \$4.0 million from the counterparty.
+Since inception, the Authority has had a maximum collateral posting requirement of \$84.2 million in November 2008.
+As of November 30, 2010, the basis swap had a negative fair value to the Authority of \$37.9 million, which is below the collateral posting requirement threshold of \$50 million.
+As of the date of this Official Statement, the fair value of the basis swap was below the collateral posting threshold and the Authority had no collateral posted.